InternetNZ/srs-xml-client/README.md

 * `srs-production-key-20190618.asc` The new PGP public key for the Production environment.
 It will go into use on the 18th of June 2019.

-* `registry/srs-test-key-20190520.asc` The new PGP public key for the Test environment.
-It will go into use on the 20th of May 2019.
+* `registry/srs-test-key.asc` The PGP public key for the Test environment.

 * `srs-root-ca.pem` The SSL CA certificate used to authenticate the SSL connection.